Sunday, August 18, 2024

 (2) In philosophy, the doctrine that all activities of animals (or of humans and animals), are entirely controlled by physical or physiological causes in which consciousness takes no part; the doctrine that animals are automata, operating according to mechanical laws.

-(3) In certain common-law jurisdictions, a defense available to the accused in certain, limited circumstances.
+(3) In certain common-law jurisdictions, a defense available to the accused in certain, limited circumstances (the threshold is high because it can be an absolute defense).

 (4) In clinical physiology. the involuntary functioning of an organic process, especially muscular, without apparent neural stimulation.